 This policy (which includes all sections and all of the appendices in this document) is one of a series in the School's integrated safeguarding portfolio.
-This policy has been authorised by the Principal and Director (Dr Ben Moore) and is addressed to all members of staff and volunteers, is available to parents on request and is published on the School website.
+This policy has been authorised by the Principal and DSL (Mrs Poonam Sachdeva) and is addressed to all members of staff and volunteers, is available to parents on request and is published on the School website.
 It applies wherever staff or volunteers are working with pupils even where this is away from the School, for example at an activity centre or on an educational visit.

-This policy has been developed in accordance with the principles established by the Education and Skills Act 2008, the Children Acts 1989 and 2004, the Children and Social Work Act 2017 and the Childcare Act 2006; the Education (Independent School Standards) Regulations 2014, and in line with government publications: Working Together to Safeguard Children (July 2018), Keeping Children Safe in Education (September 2019) (KCSIE) .This policy also takes into account further statutory guidance applicable to the School comprising:
+This policy has been developed in accordance with the principles established by the Education and Skills Act 2008, the Children Acts 1989 and 2004, the Children and Social Work Act 2017 and the Childcare Act 2006; the Education (Independent School Standards) Regulations 2014, and in line with government publications: Working Together to Safeguard Children (July 2018), Keeping Children Safe in Education September 2023 (KCSIE) .This policy also takes into account further statutory guidance applicable to the School comprising:

-- Disqualification under the Childcare Act 2006 (DfE, August 2018) - Revised Prevent duty guidance for England and Wales (HM Government, July 2015) - Channel duty guidance: protecting vulnerable people from being drawn into terrorism (HM Government, April 2015) - Multi-agency statutory guidance on female genital mutilation (HM Government, April 2016) - What to do if you're worried a child is being abused: advice for practitioners (HM Government, March 2015 - Information sharing: advice for practitioners providing safeguarding services to children, young people, parents and carers (HM Government, July 2018) - Sexting in schools and colleges: responding to incidents and safeguarding young people (UK Council for Child Internet Safety (UKCCIS), August 2016) - Children missing education (DfE, September 2016) - Child sexual exploitation: definition and a guide for practitioners local leaders and decision makers working to protect children from child sexual exploitation (DfE, February 2017) - Sexual violence and sexual harassment between children in schools and colleges, Advice for governing bodies, proprietors, headteachers, principals, senior leadership teams and designated safeguarding leads (May 2018) - Teaching Online Safety in Schools (June 2019) - Safeguarding children and protecting professionals in early years settings: online safety considerations (UKCCIS, February 2019)
+- Disqualification under the Childcare Act 2006 (DfE, August 2018) - Revised Prevent duty guidance for England and Wales (HM Government, July 2021) - Channel duty guidance: protecting vulnerable people from being drawn into terrorism (HM Government, April 2015) - Multi-agency statutory guidance on female genital mutilation (HM Government, April 2016) - What to do if you're worried a child is being abused: advice for practitioners (HM Government, March 2015 - Information sharing: advice for practitioners providing safeguarding services to children, young people, parents and carers (HM Government, July 2018) - Sexting in schools and colleges: responding to incidents and safeguarding young people (UK Council for Child Internet Safety (UKCCIS), August 2016) - Children missing education (DfE, September 2016) - Child sexual exploitation: definition and a guide for practitioners local leaders and decision makers working to protect children from child sexual exploitation (DfE, February 2017)

-Relationships education, relationships and sex education and health education guidance (DfE, June 2019)
+- Sexual violence and sexual harassment between children in schools and colleges, Advice for governing bodies, proprietors, headteachers, principals, senior leadership teams and designated safeguarding leads (September 2021) - Teaching Online Safety in Schools (June 2019) - Safeguarding children and protecting professionals in early years settings: online safety considerations (UKCCIS, February 2019) - Relationships education, relationships and sex education and health education guidance (DfE, June 2019) - The Human Rights Act (1998) and in particular Article 3, Article 8, Article 14 and Protocol 1 Article 2. - Equality Act (2010)